okulovsky/kaia/README.md

 # Description

-`kaia` is an open-source integration of various ML solutions with flexible chat flows in Telegram chatbots or voice assistant.
+`kaia` is an open-source home assistant with AI-generated voice, face and personality.
+It employes state-of-the-art free models to generate content and personalize home assistant.

 # Quick start